kirikuroda/kirikuroda.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Kiri Kuroda is a graduate student majoring in social psychology at the University of Tokyo.
+Kiri Kuroda (黒田 起吏) is a graduate student majoring in social psychology at the University of Tokyo.
 He studies group decision-making in humans with behavioral experiments, eye-tracking, and cognitive modeling.